The Five Doctors: Production

-The working title for this story was The Six Doctors.
+The working title for this story was "The Six Doctors".
 It would have been written by former script editor Robert Holmes and would have featured the Cybermen and their kidnapping of the five incarnations of the Doctor; in their attempt to extract Time Lord DNA to turn themselves into "Cyberlords", the twist being that the First Doctor and Susan would actually be android impostors (the former being the "Sixth Doctor" of the title) and the Second Doctor would have saved the day.
-However, Holmes dropped out at an early stage and another former script editor, Terrance Dicks, was brought in instead.
+Holmes dropped out at an early stage and another former script editor, Terrance Dicks, was brought in instead.
 Some elements of this plotline would be reused in Holmes' own The Two Doctors (1985) and in Chris Chibnall's "The Timeless Children" (2020).

 The programme is officially a co-production with the Australian Broadcasting Corporation, although the production team were not aware of this during production and the agreement in effect amounted to little more than a pre-production purchase pact.
 Nathan-Turner's first choice of director for the story was Waris Hussein, who had directed the first-ever Doctor Who serial, An Unearthly Child, in 1963.
-However, Hussein was in America at the time and was unable to accept the offer.
-Nathan-Turner then asked another veteran director, Douglas Camfield, to direct but he also declined.
-Camfield was also very ill with heart disease, and this may have affected his decision not to direct the production.
-He died of a heart attack early in 1984.
+Hussein was in America at the time and was unable to accept the offer.
+Nathan-Turner then asked another veteran director, Douglas Camfield, but he also declined.

 The original script featured an appearance by the Autons, last seen in Terror of the Autons (1971).
 After being dropped into the Death Zone, Sarah would have been attacked by a group of them before being rescued by the Third Doctor.
 However, due to budgetary restrictions, the scene was dropped and replaced in the finished version.
 Just before she meets the Third Doctor, Sarah falls a few feet down what fans have generally considered a rather unconvincing slope.
 In the novelisation, Sarah actually steps off a cliff.
 This was what was originally intended in the script, but for budgetary reasons the sequence was changed.